cedx/david.gulp/README.md

 ```

 ## Reporters
-By default, the plugin prints to the standard output the list of outdated packages.
+By default, the plug-in prints to the standard output the list of outdated packages.
 You can disable this output by setting the `reporter` option to `false`.

 ```javascript